-The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) allows employees who have experienced a qualifying event to change or continue their coverage under the employer-sponsored group health plan.
+The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) allows employees who experience a qualifying event to change or continue their coverage under the employer-sponsored group health plan.
 Qualifying events include job termination, a reduction in hours, or personal life changes such as marriage, divorce, or the birth of a child, among others.

 Tax-advantaged healthcare benefit accounts – including Health Savings Accounts (HSAs), Health Reimbursement Arrangements (HRAs), and Flexible Spending Accounts (FSAs) – help employees save money on eligible healthcare expenses.